equinor/fmu-ensemble/docs/usage.rst

 prior to running `load_smry()`.
 If your problem is multiple Eclipse run in the same directory, you have to explicitly discover the full path for the file in the call to `find_files()`.
+If you have used the `runpathfile` feature of ensemble initialization, file discovery of the correct `UNSMRY` file is done automatically.

 Internalized data
 ^^^^^^^^^^^^^^^^^

-The ensemble object (which is just a collection of realization objects) will internalize the data it reads when you call ``load_<something>()``, meaning that it will keep the dataframes produced in memory for later retrieval.
+The ensemble object (which is just a collection of realization objects) will internalize the data it reads if and when you call ``load_<something>()``, meaning that it will keep the dataframes produced in memory for later retrieval.
 You can ask the ensemble objects for what data it currently contains by calling ``ens.keys()``